ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/voxel.md

 Description
 :   Topic of data.

-    Relative topics will be relative to the node’s parent namespace.
+    Relative topics will be relative to the node's parent namespace.
     For example, if you specify *topic: scan* in the *voxel_layer* of a *local_costmap* and you launch your bringup with a *tb4* namespace:

       - User chosen namespace is *tb4*.